 Many states make it a misdemeanor for a first-time violation of a restraining order.
 A misdemeanor usually carries a maximum sentence of one year in jail and a fine.
 While many first-time misdemeanor convictions don't result in jail time, the situation can be different for restraining order violations.
 Some states impose mandatory minimum jail sentences of a few days, even for a first violation.
 In other states, it will be up to the judge to decide whether to send the defendant to jail.

-Repeat violations of a restraining order (or orders) usually mean tougher misdemeanor penalties or felony charges.
-For either, the law may impose a minimum sentence to be served in jail or prison.
+Repeat convictions for violating a restraining order (or orders) usually result in tougher misdemeanor penalties or even felony charges for the subsequent violations.
+For either penalty level, the law may impose a minimum sentence to be served in jail or prison.
 Felony penalties vary by state, but an offender could be facing prison time of several years or more.

 Many states will also impose these harsher penalties when an offender has prior convictions for other offenses, such as domestic assault, strangulation, harassment, or sexual assault.